Double Death Cross Strategy – Deadly Accuracy Trading

 Please, see the death cross stocks chart below to see the difference between the two opposite trading scenarios:

-Now, before we go any further, we always recommend taking a piece of paper and a pen and note down the rules of this entry method.
+Now, before we go any further, we always recommend taking a piece of paper and a pen and note the rules of this entry method.

 For this article, we’re going to look at the sell side.